-Next reason why I advocate the Tennessee register.
-It regards longer sentences.
-The Tennessee legislation differs from the Animal Welfare Act 2006 regards sentencing.
-Tennessee legislation, I believe, offers a better solution because the definition of animal is limited to companion animals.
+Next, why I advocate the Tennessee register.
+The main reason, Tennessee model provides the a model for longer sentences by categorising animals.
+I believe this is better, because the definition of animal is limited to companion animals.
 By limiting the definition to companion animals it allows for more resources to be spent on enforcing the law and providing better protection for companion animals.

 Another reason for supporting the Tennessee legislation, there is evidence suggesting longer sentences increases the risk for committing the crime thereby acting as a deterrence.
 This is supported by less people, for example, are prosecuted for violent crimes against a person versus number of convictions for shoplifting.
 Why?
 Shoplifting is a minor crime that has a short jail sentence thereby carrying less risk for the individual.
 Rehabilitation of Offenders Act protect many who commit minor crimes from disclosing their sentence because their sentence will be spent within a few years’ time.

-Longer Sentences Increases the Risk for the Crime Thereby Acting as a Deterranct
+Longer Sentences Increases the Risk for the Crime Thereby Acting as a Deterrence

 To stop animal cruelty, I believe, the risk of committing the crime needs to be increased.
 I believe the Tennessee model provides a road map to do this.
 Nonetheless, I also believe there needs to be a societal change regarding the attitude towards animal abuse.
 At this point you may be thinking, I only support longer sentences and not rehabilitation?
 Granted in the UK, rehabilitation is a part of the criminal justice system.
 I do believe, where appropriate, rehabilitation should be tried.
 However, there is evidence that suggests rehabilitation can only work if the program is matched to the needs of the individual.
 This means individuals placed into rehabilitation programs that cannot prove success or placed into programs that do not meet their need will not be rehabilitated.
 Thereby costing millions of wasted pounds to the taxpayer.